mrwonko/homepage/content/blog/legacy/30-hindsight.rst

 the most productive ever, I think.
 Before last year, I hardly got anything done.
 I did improve.
 I just have to continue to do so.

 How can I do so?
-I've got to get my priorities right.\ |image0|
+I've got to get my priorities right.

 -  I'll start studying in a month and that should of course be my number one priority.